camilo-rasch/TA-academy-API-2022/README.md

 1. To run the application, please run the DanielSuite.xml
 2. In DanielSuite.xml, you can change two parameters the "id" and the "account number"

-### Problems being solved:
+### Notes:

-1. Right now the test can only be run once, since after the last test the database is deleted
-2. Sometimes the method that deletes the whole database returns the error 429 this happens because the test is deleting individually all the users in the database
+1. A random initial data method was created, this was done in order to allow to run all the methods with some users already in the database each time the test is ran